ZKaptan/Spacestagram/README.md

 ## Technologies used

 For this project, I used React as my frontend framework and Chakra UI to style my components.
+The app can be accessed [here](https://zkaptan.github.io/Spacestagram/).
+I hope you enjoy!